Value of Land in La Salle County

 That does not stop people from developing their Mineral Rights, it just stops them from disturbing the surface in doing so.

-Seems people were suing the Underwriter for damages from when an Oil Company built a pipeline through their backyards.
-Suing the Underwriter even 'tho the Oil Company had already paid them damages and restored the land to it's original condition after constructing the pipeline - even down to re-sodding the land.
+Seems people were suing the underwriter for damages from when an oil company built a pipeline through their backyards.
+Suing the underwriter even though the oil company had already paid them damages and restored the land to its original condition after constructing the pipeline - even down to re-sodding the land.

 I never heard anything more about the matter.

-I would not think that the relinquishment of the rights of ingress and egress would effect any pre-existing agreements or contracts burdening the land.
+I would not think that the relinquishment of the rights of ingress and egress would affect any pre-existing agreements or contracts burdening the land.

 Hope this helps -